Hepatitis A and Hepatitis B Vaccines

 Hepatitis B protection is also included in two other vaccines: Comvax, which also includes protection against Haemophilus influenzae type b infection, and Pediarix, which also includes protection against diphtheria, tetanus, pertussis and poliovirus.

 Most people who get hepatitis A and/or hepatitis B vaccines do not have any problems.
 Still, minor problems following these vaccines can include fever and soreness where the shot was given.
 Headache and tiredness may also occur after hepatitis vaccination.
 If these reactions occur, they usually start shortly after the shot and continue for one or two days.
-The CDC recommends people who are moderately to severely ill wait to get vaccinated until they recover.
+The CDC recommends that people who are moderately to severely ill wait to get vaccinated until they recover.